Monotone Lagrangian Floer theory in smooth divisor complements: I: RGW Compactification of the Moduli Space of Disks and Strips in

 We call $\widehat S$ the detailed tree associated to $\mathcal S$.
 The level function $\lambda$ in Figure \ref{Figure18} is defined using the quasi order on $C_0^{\rm ins}(\mathcal S)$.
-Figure \ref{Figure18} describes a configuration of pseudo holomorphic curves as in Figure \ref{Figure19}.
+Figure \ref{Figure18} describes a configuration of pseudo-holomorphic curves as in Figure \ref{Figure19}.
 (See (\ref{form339}).)
 We summarize the properties of the detailed tree associated to $\mathcal S$ in the following lemma.